Saturday set for rain in Bellingham — 3 ways to make the most of it - NewsBreak

 Bookkeeping: It might be tedious, but it’s also widely agreed to be the foundation of stable personal finances.
 Why not take advantage of some down time to track your spending and saving for the month or year so far?

-Along with rain Saturday, here’s the rest of the four-day forecast for Bellingham:
+Along with a rainy Saturday, here’s the rest of the four-day forecast for Bellingham:

 - Light wind